War in Ukraine

 This year, Ukrainian organizations cannot submit applications for regular grants that start after January 2023.

 We have reserved an amount for humanitarian aid.
 Requests for humanitarian aid can be sent to us by email at firstname.lastname@example.org.
 It should be noted that we only provide humanitarian aid support to reliable organizations that we have supported in the past, and who can provide a solid request.

 Russian organizations can apply for a regular grant but must be aware that the payments cannot be transferred by the JHF due to the international sanctions against Russia.
 Be aware that this might still be the case in 2023 and that you might not be able to receive our grant.

 Belarusian organizations can apply for a regular grant but must be aware that it is currently difficult to transfer amounts to Belarus.
 Be aware that this might still be the case in 2023 and that you might not be able to receive our grant.

 Determine your eligibility

 - be registered as an organization.
-Individuals cannot apply for a grant.
+Individuals cannot apply.